ihmeuw/covid-model-seiir-pipeline/docs/index.md

 then [splicing](#splicing) tasks for each forecast task, and finally one [diagnostics](#diagnostics) task.

-#### Beta Regression
+#### ODE Fit

-The beta regression task reads infection data for one draw across all locations and covariate data based on the settings provided when you created a version.
-The regression tasks are parallelized across draw because each draw is independent.
+The ODE fit task reads infection data for one draw across all locations.
+The tasks are parallelized across draw because each draw is independent.

 First, it fits a spline using the [`xspline` package](https://github.com/zhengp0/xspline) to the daily infection data provided from the *Infectionator* over time.
 It